[ ESO ]

 • contamination.

-Master image flats are created from a stack of typically 2 input raw frames to
+Master image flats are created from a stack of typically 2 input raw frames in order to

 • remove cosmic ray hits